Take Me to the Vineyards. Hiking in Lavaux Experience

 Lavaux is a sub-region of Vaud, located in the north of Geneva Lake.
 Vineyards here grow right from the surface of the lake up to 350m above.
 See them all making a trail from village to village, moving through the grapes enjoying soft sun and mild wind coming from the lake.
 The scent of all kind of wines from young to Grand Cru’s is spread all around in the air.
 And it embraces you.

 Vaud’s wine-producers are situated in Calamin, Chardonne, Dezaley, Epesses, Montreux, Saint-Saphorin, Villette and mostly concentrated on white wines.
 Chasselas of pure golden color counts 73% of all production.
 Every year in spring and in autumn Lavaux producers open the caves to public.
-For example on 19-20 May 2018 more than 300 wine-producers will present their products in Lausanne at the Festival of Caves Ouvertes Vaudoises 2018.
+Every year wine-producers present their products in Lausanne at the annual Festival of Caves Ouvertes Vaudoises.
 But it does not mean that on other dates you can’t visit the caves.
 Opposite you will be warmly welcomed at every single door, where the owner will offer you to share a glass of nutty flavored Chasselas and feel the hospitality the region.

 Allors, I started my route at Grandvaux with a pocket travel consultant on my WhatsApp.
 The idea was not to plan anything in advance and make a tour through Lavaux to Chillion Castle relying on a service of a distant guide whom I contacted the other day on social media.